JOURNAL OF A COFFIN DODGER CHAPTER A

 But also to narrate the part I played in holding the perpetrators of those events to account.
 Why I whistled and sang as I watched their buildings burn.

-Like an event where the sole use of my wits came into play.
+Like an event where the use of my wits came into play.
 A use of my intelligence to sabotage an act of bastardry.

 An immoral act that started with a grim discussion during a 1960s June weekend.
 A morning conversation as grey clouds rolled across a sombre sky.
 A chat laced with wickedness as an icy wind rattled a sandstone building's roofing tiles.